moneals/addresser/README.md

 data, city data and state data from left to right. parseAddress will normalize state names and abbreviations and can recognize state data regardless of case or format.

-parseAddress will validate that the city provided is valid for the given state.
+parseAddress will try to validate that the city provided is valid for the given state.
-In addition to the data integrity benefits this also allows for more intelligent parsing logic. parseAddress also normalizes street types to standard abberviations ie. Drive to Dr, Street to St, etc.
+This allows for more intelligent parsing logic when propert delimiters are not used. parseAddress also normalizes street types to standard abberviations ie. Drive to Dr, Street to St, etc.

 ### getRandomCity